Anyway (Chris Brown song)

 "Anyway" is a song by American singer Chris Brown from his seventh studio album Royalty.
 It was released as an instant grat track on December 11, 2015.
-It was produced by BLAQTUXEDO and features a guest appearance by Tayla Parx.
+It was produced by BLAQTUXEDO and features a guest appearance by fellow American singer Tayla Parx.
 The song peaked at number 7 on the US Bubbling Under Hot 100 Singles.

 Music video

 On December 16, 2015, Brown uploaded the music video for "Anyway" on his YouTube and Vevo account.